djosephsen/jq-irl/3-contains/Readme.md

 jq '.[][]|keys' in.json
 ```

-We see that `has` must be getting a bunch of arrays of key names from `keys`
+We see that `has` is getting a bunch of arrays of key names from `keys`.
+They
-which looks like this:
+look like this:

 ```
 [